MINIMUM AGE : 17

 If you've got the travel bug and want to see as much as you can on your gap year, sign up for Project Europe!
 Work with a team of likeminded volunteers from around the world, explore different cultures and learn to travel like a pro!
 Challenge yourself for five months with hands-on team projects in different countries with fantastic travel opportunities in between.
 Add on an intensive language course or additional travel at the end to extend your journey!

 Is it for me?

 Keen to explore several different countries in Europe?
 Want to be immersed in many cultures and undertake a variety of projects as well as travel?
-This is a great option for those who would like to work and travel in a team and have the support of a Team Leader (especially for those who are under 18).
+This is a great option for those who would like to work and travel in a team (especially for those who are under 18).
 If you're looking to meet new people and use your gap year to see as much of Europe as you can, this is the place to start.